Shirtless US Senate candidate submerges himself in Wisconsin lake, issues challenge to opponent

 MADISON, Wis.
 (AP) — A shirtless candidate for U.S. Senate broke through the ice of a Madison lake Thursday hoping to pour cold water on any notion that he’s a soft Californian, not a hardy Wisconsinite.

-And then Eric Hovde challenged his Democratic opponent, U.S. Sen. Tammy Baldwin, to take the plunge as well.
+And then Eric Hovde challenged his Democratic challenger, U.S. Sen. Tammy Baldwin, to take the plunge as well.

 The multimillionaire Republican Hovde is trying to combat attacks from Baldwin and Democrats that he’s more Golden State than Dairy State.
 Hovde was born and raised in Wisconsin, but also owns a $7 million estate in Laguna Beach, California, and is CEO of California-based H Bancorp and its primary subsidiary, Sunwest Bank.